roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 ### Node

 The `turtlebot4_node` package contains the source code for the [rclcpp](https://github.com/ros2/rclcpp) node `turtlebot4_node` that controls the robots HMI as well as other logic.
-This node is used by both the physical robot, and the simulator robot.
+This node is used by both the physical robot and the simulated robot.

 Publishers:
 - **/hmi/display**: *turtlebot4_msgs/msg/UserDisplay*